-"We have been blessed to have Dick as president,” said Board of Trustees Chair Patrick J. O’Connor at the time.
-“It’s been a great pleasure working with him.
+"We are blessed to have Dick as president,” said Board of Trustees Chair Patrick J. O’Connor.
+“It’s a great pleasure working with him.
 The relationship that he has with the Temple community is second to none.”

 Since 2012, Englert has been active as a professor in the College of Education and in various administrative projects.

 He brings a wealth of experience to the presidency.

 Englert earned a doctorate in educational administration from the University of California, Los Angeles.
 He also has a master’s degree from Pepperdine University and a bachelor’s degree from St. John’s College.

 When he began his current appointment as president, Englert talked about his “deep respect” for Temple University.

 “Having spent most of my academic career here, I have seen how Temple has become one of the best public urban research universities in the nation,” said Englert.

 “While our leadership has changed over the decades, our mission has not.
 Temple has been—and will be—a university that is accessible, affordable, diverse and high-quality.
 That is who we are.
 It is in our DNA.”

 President of Temple University